Canada stock exchange operator TMX turns to cattle sales

-(Reuters) - TMX Group Ltd (X.TO), operator of Canada’s main stock exchange, hopes to rope a piece of the $90 billion North America cattle sector, and said on Tuesday that it would offer the continent’s first online sales platform of its kind.
+June 16 (Reuters) - TMX Group Ltd, operator of Canada’s main stock exchange, hopes to rope a piece of the $90 billion North America cattle sector, and said on Tuesday that it would offer the continent’s first online sales platform of its kind.

 The expansion into a new business comes weeks after the TMX completed a six-month operations review, which analysts read as focusing on streamlining its business.
 TMX shares were down 2.3 percent at C$52.77 in afternoon trade.